chaendizzle/Compendium/source/robotcode/structure/morecommands.rst

  - WaitUntilCommand

-This command waits until an absolute game time, such as 120 seconds on the match clock.
+This command type waits until an absolute game time, such as 120 seconds on the match clock.
 There has never really been a reason to keep track of the match clock, so I have never used this command type.

+ - PIDCommand

+This command type has a build in PID Controller.
+However, it's actually easier and neater to just use the PID Controller in the subsystem anyway, so this command type isn't very useful.

 .. toctree::
 	:glob: